miklevin/MikeLev.in/_posts/2023-08-09-clarifying-mykoz-ai-mission-from-zero-to-real-foss-automation-in-1-hour.md

 headline: My 30 Years in SEO Leads to a FOSS Automation Revolution with MyKoz.AI
 description: This is a big day for MyKoz.AI.
 Join me as I guide you through the soft-launch procedure of launching a site, soup to nuts.
 Learn how to automate Linux servers on boot-up and understand the changes in the SEO industry over the past 30 years.
 Leverage the amazing Jupyter Lab project to make your Python code immediately cloud compatible and get into the groove of real 24x7x365 automation with the Linux systemd init system.
 keywords: MyKoz.AI, Linux, Windows Subsystem for Linux, WSL, JuptyerLab, Jupyter Notebooks, Search Engine Optimization, SEO, Digital Equipment Corporation, DEC, AltaVista, Unix, Internet, System V init system, Shell Scripts, Command Line, Systemd, Mobile, Googleplex, Mountain View, Microsoft Campus, Redmond, Yahoo, Sunnyvale, New York, NYC, Tech Meetups, Free and Open Source Software, F
-categories: new york city, seo, linux, jupyter, wsl, systemd
+categories: wsl, jupyter, systemd, new york city, linux, seo
 permalink: /blog/clarifying-mykoz-ai-mission-from-zero-to-real-foss-automation-in-1-hour/
 layout: post
 group: blog